ash/raku-course/essentials/associatives/pairs/quiz/index.md

 ## 1

-Complete the program so that it prints the following output:
+Complete the program to print the following output:

     India
     New Delhi